5 Questions Your DUI Attorney Doesn't Want You to Ask

 Here's the thing most defendants don't realize: your attorney works for you.
 Not the other way around.
 And if they're not answering basic questions about your case, that's a problem.

 These five questions aren't designed to be adversarial.
-They're designed to tell you whether your attorney is actually working your case — or just waiting for the prosecutor to make an offer so they can close the file.
+They're designed to tell you whether your attorney is actually working your case.
+Or just waiting for the prosecutor to make an offer so they can close the file.

 1. "Was the traffic stop itself legal?"